pranati-byte/maximally-main-website/replit.md

   - Updated /featured page with new industry professionals and mentors
   - Removed LinkedIn references from all featured page entries
 - July 12, 2025. **SEO OPTIMIZATION & FOOTER ENHANCEMENT**: Comprehensive SEO improvements
-  - Updated all meta descriptions to focus on "teen hackathons," "India," "startup makeathons," "AI shipathon," "Gen Z builders"
+  - Updated all meta descriptions to focus on "teen hackathons," "global," "startup makeathons," "AI shipathon," "Gen Z builders"
+  - Changed from India-specific to global positioning across all SEO elements
   - Added proper Open Graph and Twitter metadata for social media previews
   - Implemented structured data for organization and events
   - Added favicon.ico and proper meta charset/viewport tags